CloudCannon/rcc/README.md

               comment: Provide a translation for the Url that Rosey will build this page at.
     ```

-8. This project is written in ESM syntax.
-If your project is in CJS, you may need to update your project, or the    `rosey-connector` files.

-    To change your project to ESM, make sure your package.json is `"type": "module"`, and either change any CJS files to `.cjs` extension, or refactor to ESM syntax.

-    Alternatively it may be easier to change the `.js` files in `rosey-connector` to `.mjs`, and update any `.js` imports in those files.

-9. After your next build in CC, you should see nearly empty translations files.
+4. After your next build in CC, you should see nearly empty translations files.
 A url input will be generated for you to translate the page's url if need be, without anything in your site needing to be tagged.
 To add text content to translate, start tagging your layouts and components with data-rosey tags.

     An example tag in 11ty may look like: `data-rosey="{{ heading.heading_text | slugify }}"`